 After you complete the form, you’ll have to take it (along with your physical passport and a colour scan of your passport photo page to be certified!) and sign it in front of an authorised witness (they have a stat dec service free at most libraries and malls, but here is a complete list of authorised witnesses you can also take it to).
 Once you’re done, we’ll arrange to get the completed form and the certified copy of your passport and attach it to our application; if at all possible, we’d love for this to be by XXX so we can finally hit submit!
 I know this is a huge amount of effort, so we really can’t thank you enough for helping!

-The next step is to actually begin your application online!
-Read all about creating an IMMI Account, all the questions you’ll be asked, and paying the associated fee in this next post.
+The next step is to actually begin your application and the sponsorship application online.
+Read all about creating an IMMI Account, all the questions you’ll be asked, and paying the associated fee:

 I hope this information has been helpful and I wish you so much luck on your Australian Partner Visa journey!
 Feel free to ask any questions below and I will do my very best to answer them.